Gaviinnn/AirQualityPrediction/README.md

 - Model checkpoints and logs for monitoring training progress.
 - Example results visualizations (plots) included.

+## Data Availability

+This repository does **not** include the raw or processed datasets due to size constraints and licensing terms.
+You can download the raw dataset directly from [Kaggle](https://www.kaggle.com/datasets/decide-soluciones/air-quality-madrid).

+### How to Use the Dataset

+1. Download the dataset from the link above.
+2. Place the raw data in the following folder structure within the repository: data/ ├── raw/ │ ├── stations.csv │ ├── csvs_per_year/ │ │ ├── madrid_2001.csv │ │ ├── madrid_2002.csv │ │ ├── ... └── processed/ (empty, this folder will contain preprocessed data after running preprocessing scripts)
+3. After placing the raw data in the correct folder, you can proceed with the preprocessing step as described in the **Usage** section.

 ## Directory Structure

 ├── data/